What Is Nem Nuong?

 - Bun Thit Nuong: nem nuong served over rice noodles with grilled meats, fresh vegetables, and a pour of nuoc cham.

-- Goi Cuon: nem nuong wrapped inside fresh spring rolls with herbs and rice paper.
+- Goi Cuon: nem nuong wrapped inside fresh spring rolls with herbs and rice paper — one of the most common street snacks in southern Vietnam.

 Where to Eat It